Ajinkya24171/OOPD_Assignment_2/README.md

 make debug
 ```

-This will create an executable named `Second_debug`.
+This will create an executable named `third_debug`.

 To compile the release version: